MishraGautam/MishraGautam/README.md

 ## Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=MishraGautam)

-I am a Senior Software Engineer & Full Stack Developer - MERN
+I am an Engineering Lead & Full Stack Developer - MERN

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.